Skip the hassle of braising tofu pouches and use inari age to make inari sushi, sushi rice stuffed in seasoned aburaage.

-Inari Age (いなりあげ, 稲荷あげ) is Japanese fried tofu pouches or aburaage (油揚げ).
-It is cooked in a sweet-savory sauce, which usually contains soy sauce, sugar, and mirin.
+Inari Age (いなりあげ, 稲荷あげ) is Japanese fried tofu pouches or aburaage (油揚げ), deep-fried tofu pouches.
+It is cooked in a sweet-savory sauce, usually containing soy sauce, sugar, and mirin.

 Table of contents